 If you’re making the salad more than an hour or two ahead of time, place it in the fridge.
 You should remove it about 30 minutes before serving so it comes back to room temperature.

 By the way, there’s no need to throw out the delicious juices that you’ll get from steaming the clams and mussels.
-It’s delicious on its own, still hot, for dipping bread.
-It also makes a fine seafood risotto.
-And it adds a wonderfully brine-y scent to tomato sauce for dressing pasta.
+They’re wonderful on their own, still hot, for dipping bread.
+They also make a fine seafood risotto.
+And they add a wonderfully brine-y scent to tomato sauce for dressing pasta.

 Insalata di mare (Italian Seafood Salad)